-JavaScript ArrayBuffers and ArrayBuffer views (Int8Array and friends) are proxied into Python.
+JavaScript ArrayBuffer and TypedArray objects are proxied into Python.
 Python can't directly access arrays if they are outside the WASM heap, so it's impossible to directly use these proxied buffers as Python buffers.
-You can convert such a proxy to a Python memoryview using the to_py api.
-This makes it easy to correctly convert the array to a Numpy array using numpy.asarray:
+You can convert such a proxy to a Python memoryview using the to\py() api.
+This makes it easy to correctly convert the array to a Numpy array using numpy.asarray():